tluanga/sentezel/lib/newTransaction/sell/generalSell/generalSell_doc.md

-New General Sell Transaction Transaction
+New Material Purchase Transaction Transaction
 Abiltity
 to purchase assets